 Agency: Human, Robotic and Divine

 In the last few decades it has become apparent to some thinkers that it is possible to overuse a reductive approach.
 If we are willing to leave the micro world and consider more complex scenarios, new properties emerge that cannot be fully explained in terms of the components in isolation.
 Such an approach allows us to speculate that freedom, mind, and consciousness are in fact 'real' and open to scientific exploration.
 But many are resistant.
-As we leave the micro world with its Newtonian simplicity and predictability, and start to deal with the world of complexes, wholes, and probabilistic descriptions, we'll need to work hard to make claims that are as free from subjectivity as possible.

 Techniques for Identifying Agency